joshcoward63/MistyRemoteControl/README.md

 ### The config file contains the following information:
 1. Server IP address - address of the machine that the node server is hosted on
 2. Server port - port of the machine that the node server will be listening on
-3. Robot name - should be a unique named used to differentiate bewteen connected robots.
+3. Robot name - should be a unique named used to differentiate between connected robots.
 4. Robot IP address - address of the Misty robot, this can be found through downloading the Misty App and connecting your Misty to it using Bluetooth

 ## Possible Issues and their solutions: